slavianap/Car-Dealer-Database/README.md

 # Car Dealer Database

 - **Author:** Slaviana Pavlovich
-- **Acknowledgment:** The two files were submitted for the coursework in the "Programming 2" module as part of BSc in Information Management for Business at University College London
+- **Acknowledgment:** The two files were submitted for the coursework in the "Programming" module as part of BSc in Information Management for Business at University College London
 - **Date:** January 23rd 2017
 - **Language:** Java